Contextualised Graduate Attributes

 Professionalism: Social and environmental ethics

-Graduates of the Faculty of Architecture, Design and Planning will hold personal values and beliefs consistent with their role as responsible members of local, national, international and professional communities.
+Graduates of the Sydney School of Architecture, Design and Planning will hold personal values and beliefs consistent with their role as responsible members of local, national, international and professional communities.

 - To acknowledge ethical responsibilities